All Episodes

 It's a nightmare for the Russian military for the Ukrainians to have access to American weapons in perpetuity.

-By telling uh Europe, I will sell you the weapons, I will not give you the weapons, that changed the game.
+I will not give you the weapons, that changed the game.

 When he put a 50% tariff on India, now why did he do that?

-The way you end this war, I think, is you deny uh Putin's customers the ability to buy cheap Russian oil without being tariffed.
+The way you end this war, I think, is you deny Putin's customers the ability to buy cheap Russian oil without being tariffed.

-Ninety percent of the money coming in to fund the Putin war machine comes from oil and gas sales.
+90% of the money coming in to fund the Putin war machine comes from oil and gas sales.

 My bill goes after his customers, and when President Trump used that concept against India, Putin shows up in Alaska.